samastur/markos.gaivo.net/articles/content/books-i-read-in-2017.md

 Cannot say much good about 2017, but at least I read a bunch of books.
 More even than I hoped and fewer than I would if I hadn’t slacked off at the end of last year.
 Not a bad selection either with no duds, but maybe too many work oriented choices and overall intellectually somewhat shallow.

-As always unaffiliated links point to Amazon.
+As every year unaffiliated links point to Amazon.
 They represent mild endorsement and I would also include the two unlinked ones if I could find a place where you can get them online.
+Book titles are in the languages in which I read them and translations or originals may be worse or better.

 Bold, as always, is reserved for those I would recommend: *Austerlitz, Stories of Your Life And Others*, a sequel *The Arab of the Future 2, Fever Dream* and a non-fiction book *The Mom Test*.
 Of these I would recommend Austerlitz the most even though I am certain it will not be to everyone’s liking.
 The second book worthy of a special mention is The Mom Test which I believe is the first exception to my unstated policy (until now) of recommending only fiction and general interest non-fiction books.
 Even if you are not trying to start a business it is still useful to learn how to get useful information and feedback from people without resorting to manipulation.